N3C-projects-for-ChrisR/reproduce_569_zip_error/README.md

 - test the new file with zip: unzip gooder.zip
 - test the new file with the python snippet: abbreviated_n3c_unzip.py gooder.zip

-## python scripts
-- unzip.py is the original from the enclave
-- unzip_n3c.py is a simplified version that uses python to pull out the files individually.
-It does not use the python utilities to do the file copies.
-- unzip_n3c_2.py is more complicated, but doesn't use the small file system, and as of now, fails to reproduce anything  interesting.
-- <b>why_22_from_seek.py DOES reproduce the error message by giving seek() a negative argument in scenario A. It's an open question of what has to go wrong in zip and unzip to lead to such an argument being passed to seek(). </b>

 ## Stack Dump
 This is the stack dump from the enclave failure.
 This is what I want to reproduce.